sighack/sighack.github.io/_posts/2018-06-10-extract-onset-beat-times-from-audio-files.md

 ```

 In the above code, we first copy-paste the two variables that are given to
 us by the `onsets.sh` script.
-We additionally need two variables: `start_time`,
+We additionally need one variable:
-which is initialized to the start of the sketch and should be the last statement
+`frame_index` which is initialized to `0` (and represents the current index
-in `setup()`, and `frame_index` which is initialized to `0`.
+into the `actionFrames` array).

-Now, in the `draw()` function, we check if we haven't reached our total number
+Now, in the `draw()` function, we check if we have reached our total number
 of onset times (stored in `totalFrames`), and if not, check if the frame number
-at the index is equal to the current frame (using Processing's `frameCount`
+at the current index is equal to the current frame (using Processing's `frameCount`
 variable), and if so, perform some actions.

 Finally every frame is saved as an image, which can then be [glued together into